EPFLiGHT/LiGHT-doc/docs/clusters/cscs.md

    You will need the vscode *CLI* installed on the job you launched.

-=== "Use prebuild image"
+=== "Use prebuilt image"

-    You can use the image that I personally used, you can update your environment file, and use the image at `/capstor/store/cscs/swissai/a127/meditron/docker/multimeditron_code.sqsh`.
+    You can use the image that I personally used, you can update your environment file, and use the image at `/capstor/store/cscs/swissai/a127/meditron/docker/multimeditron_latest_2.sqsh`.
 With this solution however you'll inherit from all of my python dependencies.
 If you want to use your own image, you can check the manual installation.

 === "Manually install CLI"